 For example, according to Bloomberg, GE is exploring the value of connecting lightbulbs.
-These connected lightbulbs could be used by retail customers like Wal-Mart to keep track of foot traffic through a store, by cities to monitor street lights, or even by the police to track the location and direction of gun shots so they can respond more quickly.
+These connected lightbulbs could be used by retail customers like Wal-Mart to keep track of feet traffic through a shop, by cities to monitor street lights or even by the police to track the location and direction of gun shots so they can respond more quickly.

 This kind of evolution is a monumental shift in complexity.
 And this is where purpose really matters.

-“The smartest organizations focus their transformation efforts around the customer,” Martha Mathers, marketing practice leader at CEB, told eMarketer, “beginning with customer buying behaviors, and then use that understanding to shape strategy.
+“The smartest organisations focus their transformation efforts around the customer,” Martha Mathers, marketing practice leader at CEB, told eMarketer, “beginning with customer buying behaviours and then use that understanding to shape strategy.
 Only then does the strategy guide technology investments.”

-Starting with the value you can deliver to your customers makes it easier to prioritize the changes you need to make.
+Starting with the value you can deliver to your customers makes it easier to prioritise the changes you need to make.
 For example, consider the following questions:

 - Do you understand your customers well enough to know the experiences they need?

-- Do you have the ability to design and deliver the right experiences through the right channel at the right time every time?
+- Have you got the ability to design and deliver the right experiences through the right channel at the right time every time?

 If you want to offer real value, you must be able to answer “yes!” unequivocally to both of these questions.
 If you’re not totally there yet, the next step is to figure out why not and take steps to fill those holes.

 In many cases, one of those holes is technology.
-At the highest level, these questions are all about understanding the unique value you deliver to your customer, and there are organizational and cultural changes that allow you to make better use of these two pillars of experience marketing.
+At the highest level, these questions are all about understanding the unique value you deliver to your customer and there are organisational and cultural changes that allow you to make better use of these two pillars of experience marketing.
 But without the right technology, both are nonstarters.

-The questions above can be easily restated with a technology focus — “Do you have the ability to gather, analyze, and act on good customer data?” and “Can you use that data to create effective content?”
+The questions above can be easily restated with a technology focus — “Have you got the ability to gather, analyse and act on good customer data?” and “Can you use that data to create effective content?”
 Data and content.
-These are the twin drivers of experience, and both rely on the right technology.
+These are the twin drivers of experience and both rely on the right technology.

-“The smartest organizations focus their transformation efforts around the customer.”
+“The smartest organisations focus their transformation efforts around the customer.”